Apache Pulsar source connector

 Size of the Pulsar reader’s receiver queue.
 A value higher than the default value increases consumer throughput, though at the expense of more memory utilization.

-1. If you want to auto-populate the connection schema using Pulsar’s schema registry, you’ll also need to provide the name of your Pulsar tenant, the namespace where your topic is, and the version of the schema that you’d like to use.
+1. If you want to automatically populate the connection schema using Pulsar’s schema registry, you’ll also need to provide the name of your Pulsar tenant, the namespace where your topic is, and the version of the schema that you’d like to use.

 Working with OAuth: StreamNative example